Basic TEFL Qualifications

 Do I need to be qualified to teach EFL?

 Qualifications are not always essential, especially in certain parts of the world and for certain schools.
-In some countries, simply being a native speaker of English is enough.
-In others, a university degree in any subject, without any teaching or English qualifications, will suffice.
-Having said that, there is no doubt that a recognised TEFL qualification of some kind will open more doors, more rapidly, in more countries and at higher salaries.
+Increasingly, though, schools and countries worldwide are getting stricter in their requirements.
+There is no doubt that a recognised TEFL qualification will open more doors, more rapidly, in more countries and at higher salaries.
 It will also be of practical value to you personally - not to mention your students - in giving you the confidence, skills and experience that will put you at ease in a classroom.

 Can I teach EFL if I am not a native speaker?

 Everything depends on your level.
-If you are bilingual or of near-native level, you can enrol in TEFL courses and teach EFL just as any native speaker.
+If you are bilingual or of near-native level, you can enrol in TEFL courses and teach EFL just as any native speaker (albeit some schools and countries do discriminate).
 If your level is lower than this, you may be able to teach but only within your own country or in more remote parts of the world.

 Can I do a TEFL course if I am not a graduate?